-Chameleon will automatically send tour performance data, for each user, to Mixpanel.
+Chameleon will automatically send Experience performance data, for each user, to Mixpanel.
 You can use this data as part of any Mixpanel chart, report or funnel.

 This includes the following events:

-Event properties sent as part of these events include the Tour name, URL and others (e.g. Step number) where relevant.
+Event properties sent as part of these events include the Experience name, URL and others (e.g. Step number) where relevant.

 For full details of all Chameleon data sent to Mixpanel, use our schema Google Sheet:

-You can combine these events along with other events from your product to construct a holistic picture of how your tours are performing and driving other actions.
-You can also construct a list of users that have viewed a certain tour or exited another tour etc.
+You can combine these events along with other events from your product to construct a holistic picture of how your Experiences are performing and driving other actions.
+You can also construct a list of users that have viewed a certain Experience or exited another Experience etc.

 Mixpanel as a Data Source

-Tours are most effective when they are highly targeted and personalized.
-You can now use your analytics data within Mixpanel to define the conditions that specify when a group of users should see a tour.
+Experiences are most effective when they are highly targeted and personalized.
+You can now use your analytics data within Mixpanel to define the conditions that specify when a group of users should see an Experience.